cjpatil2/The-CSP/README.md

 To facilitate full simulation of this processor, I have written an assembler in Python that inputs a raw assembly file and converts it into CSP-specific machine code that can be read by the processor as memory values.
 An additional shell script helps automate this entire process.
 TO also ease assembly programming development, I also wrote an IDE that allows the user to simulate his/her assembly programs before the processor runs them to see if they meet his/her software specs.
 Finally, since I am after all a die-hard IC designer, I also have some TCL scripts to help in RTL synthesis and physical layout with Synopsys Design Vision and Cadence Encounter (tsmc03d TechLib with the VTVT-250 standard cell library).

 Breakdown of folders in this repo:

 Soft-Processor: Contains all hardware aspects of the CSP.
 This includes the SystemVerilog code, Quartus additional files, and ModelSim scripts.

 Softwares: Contains an assembler, a RAM memory loading script, and the simulation IDE

-Doc: Documentation, support of all major files, and other information.
+Documentation: Support of all major files, guidelines for programming, and other information.

 Design: Step-by-step design decisions to help others navigate through the complicated mess that is processor design.